cheulyop/cheulyop.github.io/_posts/2018-03-12-making-website-with-github-and-jekyll.markdown

 ---
 layout: post
 title:  "Making a Website with Github and Jekyll"
-date:   2018-03-12 17:13:00 -0500
+date:   2018-03-22 00:00:00 -0500
 categories: jekyll github documentation
 ---

 This is the first post on this website, which I'm creating with [Jekyll][1].
-I used [Squarespace][2] for a past month to host my portfolio and found it fairly convenient and usable, but I still wanted the experience of creating my own website, so I chose to make this homepage.
+I used [Squarespace][2] for a past month to host my portfolio, but I wanted the experience of creating my own website, so I chose to make this homepage with Jekyll.
+Pros of using Jekyll is that it's free and highly customizable.
+If you happen to stumble upon this post, I hope you find what I'm putting here useful in any way.

-I don't have much knowledge in front-end development so the website looks quite bare as of now, but hopefully it'll get better as I learn more Jekyll and all.
+I'm not so experienced in front-end development, so the website looks quite bare as of now, but hopefully it'll get better as I learn more and add contents.

-If you happen to stumble upon this post, I hope some scribbles I'm putting here help you somehow.
-I'll start with listing resources I referred to as I was building this thing.

-* [**A beginner's guide to setting up a development environment on Mac OS X**][3]: I found this document useful for setting up a dev environment.
-Thanks to [```nicolashery```][4] for putting these together.
-However, I didn't follow everything on the document, as some parts of this document were outdated.
-* [**Make a Static Website with Jekyll**][4]: A great guide put together by [Tania][6].
-Thanks to her.

-Now here are steps I took to create this website.
-Steps aren't thorough but should be okay enough to give an idea.
+Now here are steps I took.
-#### **Step 1.
+### **Step 1.
 Create a new GitHub repository**
 The first step is to create a new GitHub repo for the website.
 Follow this [documentation][7] provided by GitHub to do so.

-#### **Step 2.
+### **Step 2.
 Make sure Jekyll's requirements are met**
 Jekyll needs [Ruby][9] and [RubyGems][10].
 Getting [RVM][11] should take care of both.
 To install RVM, run this command on a terminal:
 ```bash
 $ \curl -sSL https://get.rvm.io | bash -s stable